F1rst-Unicorn/tiny-auth/doc/store.md

 installed as `tiny-auth-password-encoder`) to generate a valid structure for the user.
 The tool will output a YAML object which must be put as a dictionary inside the `password` field.
 Mind the indentation.

+#### allowed_scopes

+A dictionary of clients where each client carries a list of scopes.
+The client is allowed to request the following scopes without explicit consent from this user.
+If the client initiates a request only consisting of allowed scopes, the consent screen is skipped.
+This field is optional.

 ### Client Configuration